 Perhaps the greatest tragedy in the destruction of the twin towers on September 11, 2001 was not just the massive loss of life and property on that otherwise incredibly beautiful morning, but the hatred, discrimination, war and ongoing loss of life, freedom and quality of life that has resulted from the way we as a people and a nation handled and continue to handle the emotions of that day.

 During that week, world renown performance and personal development expert Tony Robbins was hosting a leadership conference in Hawaii.
 It was around 3:00 in the morning there when the planes crashed into the twin towers in New York City and pure chaos began breaking out.
-Tony considered cancelling that day’s sessions, but decided, instead, to use that events in New York and Washington DC as a powerful lesson for his attendees, many of whom had just lost family, loved ones, colleagues and even entire businesses in a matter of minutes.
+Robbins considered cancelling that day’s sessions, but decided, instead, to use that events in New York and Washington DC as a powerful lesson for his attendees, many of whom had just lost family, loved ones, colleagues and even entire businesses in a matter of minutes.
 With planes completely grounded and all flights cancelled across the country, no one would be able to get back home anyway and communication in and out of New York was limited at best.
 He was also well aware of the fact that some people would perceive the attack as a major tragedy while others would celebrate it as a well-deserved act of retribution.

 Here is a transcript of his impromptu address to his emotionally charged, and I’m sure highly stressed audience, which I’m sure are as timely now as they were on the morning over eleven years ago: